kironang/chronicdiseasedashboard/README.md

 ![Screenshot of the dashboard running locally on my computer](image-4.png)

+Congratulations!
+You've successfully tested out the dashboard on your own computer!
 If you want to change the indicator names, units, or categories, open and edit the indicators.csv file in Excel.
 This magical data structure made it super easy for me to merge different datasets together.
-The
+Each row represents a specific indicator present across the four datasets, and each row must belong to one of the following categories:

 - Population Health
 - Access to Care